sarahyanwang/p8105_final_project/proposal.md

 doing something related with parking violation.

-Our project focuses on the NYC parking violations, we want to investigate the association between parking violation, location and penalty cost.
+Our project focuses on the NYC parking violations, we want to investigate the association between parking violation, time, location and fine and penalty cost in 2020 and 2021.

 ## Intended final product